Trauma Therapy

 • Trustworthiness & Transparency: The therapist should ensure that all treatment procedures are explained in detail to the client

-• Collaboration & Mutuality: In small group activities and individual counseling, everyone involved works together to ensure everyone reaches their goals and are held accountable
+• Collaboration & Mutuality: In small group activities and individual counseling, everyone involved works together to ensure everyone reaches their goals and is held accountable

 • Cultural, Historical & Gender Issues: The therapeutic procedure will bring people from different genders, historical, and cultural backgrounds together to share struggles and relate to each other

 Each of these pillars is meant to emphasize to the client that they aren’t alone and they are safe.
-Even if treating PTSD isn’t the focus of treatment, feeling comfortable enough to be vulnerable is absolutely vital.
+Even if treating PTSD isn’t the focus of someone’s therapy, feeling comfortable enough to be vulnerable is absolutely vital.

 Benefits of Trauma Therapy

-One of the best things about trauma therapy is that it can help anyone no matter how long ago the trauma occurred or how severe their symptoms are.
-Even if trauma isn’t the focus of treatment, it’s possible to experience the benefits of trauma therapy.
+One of the best things about trauma therapy is that it can help anyone no matter how long the trauma occurred or how severe their symptoms are.
+Even if trauma isn’t the reason to seek treatment, it’s possible to experience benefits from trauma therapy.

 Create Healthy Coping Skills

-As one goes through trauma therapy, they will develop healthy coping skills.
+As you go through trauma therapy, you'll develop healthy coping skills.
 Some examples of healthy coping skills include:

 • Journaling